wynn0123/cap/docs/guide/effectiveness.md

 # Effectiveness

-Cap is designed to reduce spam and abuse on websites and web apps.
-While it won't block all spam, it's highly effective at keeping most bots away.
+Cap reduces spam and abuse on websites and web apps.
+While it won't block _all_ spam (no CAPTCHA is a silver bullet), it significantly reduces it by making automated abuse costly.
+The core principle behind proof-of-work CAPTCHAs like Cap is **proving effort** rather than just verifying if you're human through interaction analysis or complex puzzles.

-## How PoW works

-Cap uses a Proof-of-Work (PoW) system, similar to Friendly Captcha and Altcha.
-Instead of simply verifying if you're human by analysing your mouse movement and interaction with the website, Cap creates a computational task that bots find hard to solve.

-When you verify yourself, Cap asks the server for multiple challenges (we use multiple challenges in order to help adjust difficulty levels and track progress more accurately), which include a unique salt and target.
-The server generates these challenges and sends them to the Cap widget.
-Using Web Workers and WASM, Cap tries to find a challenge with a hash starting with a specific string for each challenge by combining the salt with a random string.

-Once solved, the widget sends the results back to the server for validation.
-If successful, the server gives a token that can be used to prove you're human.
-This extra complexity makes it much harder for simple bots to bypass.
+When you verify yourself, Cap performs these steps:

+1. **Requests Challenges:** Asks the server for multiple unique challenges.
+Each includes a salt and a target difficulty.
+(Using multiple challenges helps adjust difficulty and track progress.)
+2. **Solves Computationally:** Uses Web Workers and WebAssembly (WASM) on your device to rapidly test nonce values, combining them with the challenge salt.
+In case
+3. **Finds Solutions:** Continues until it finds solutions whose cryptographic hashes meet the target difficulty specified in the challenges.
+4. **Validates:** Sends the successful nonce solutions back to the server for validation.
+5. **Issues Token:** If validation succeeds, the server issues a short-lived token that proves the work was done, granting access.

+This computational work makes spam expensive for attackers but remains quick (typically milliseconds) and unintrusive for legitimate users.

+**Example: The Economics of Spam**
+Imagine sending 10,000 spam messages costs $1, potentially earning $10 – a profitable venture.
+If Cap increases the computational cost so that sending those messages now costs $100, the spammer loses $90.
+This eliminates the financial incentive.

-## Privacy
+## Privacy & Security

-Cap is fully compliant with GDPR and CCPA.
-It doesn't use cookies or track you in intrusive ways.
-We never sell your data, and we don't even collect personal information.
-No ads, no tracking.
+Cap prioritizes user privacy and is designed to be GDPR and CCPA compliant.

+- **No Tracking:** It doesn't use cookies or employ intrusive tracking methods.
+- **No Data Selling:** We never sell user data.
+- **Minimal Data:** We don't collect personal information beyond what's essential for the PoW process itself.
+No ads, no tracking, no telemetry.
 Period.

-## Security

-- IP addresses are not stored by default
+- **IP Addresses:** Not stored by default.
-- Challenges are stored in memory to make sure they are not tampered with (expire after 10 minutes by default), while tokens are stored in a file (hashed tokens only, this is `.data/tokensList.json` by default and expire after 20 minutes)

-## Why you might not want to use this

-Cap isn't a silver bullet: it won’t block all spam, but it will significantly reduce it.
-The core principle behind proof-of-work CAPTCHAs is that they are designed to prove effort rather than just verifying a human user.

-**Here's an example:**

-Imagine I can send 10,000 emails to 10,000 random recipients for $1.
-If I can earn $10 in return from these emails, it becomes highly profitable.
-However, if the cost of sending these emails increases from $1 to $100, it is no longer profitable.
-In fact, I would be losing money.
-This is where CAPTCHA logic comes into play: by making the cost of spamming increase dramatically, we can reduce its viability.

-By applying similar concepts to CAPTCHA, we make it costly for bots to spam, effectively discouraging them from trying.

-If you want to read more about proof-of-work, I recommend reading [this whitepaper](https://www.researchgate.net/publication/374638786_Proof-of-Work_CAPTCHA_with_password_cracking_functionality)
+- **Challenge Storage:** Challenges exist only in memory on the server to prevent tampering and expire quickly (10 minutes by default).
+- **Token Storage:** Only _hashed_ tokens are stored persistently (in `.data/tokensList.json` by default) to validate user sessions, and they also expire (20 minutes by default).

-## Why proof-of-work?
+## Why Proof-of-Work?

-Every captcha is solvable by bots or by paid humans.
-The only question is how to make it costly for bots but invisible for users.
-Proof-of-work is the perfect balance for this problem.
+Every CAPTCHA can eventually be solved, whether by sophisticated bots or humans paid via CAPTCHA farms.
+The crucial difference lies in the _cost_ imposed on attackers.

+The goal is to make automated abuse prohibitively expensive while keeping the experience fast and virtually invisible for real users.
+Proof-of-work strikes an effective balance, deterring abuse by requiring computational effort rather than relying solely on human verification methods that bots continuously learn to mimic.

+For a deeper dive into the technical aspects, you might find [this research paper](https://www.researchgate.net/publication/374638786_Proof-of-Work_CAPTCHA_with_password_cracking_functionality) insightful.

+---

+**Key improvements in this merged version:**

+- **Stronger Opening:** Clearly states the goal and the "not a silver bullet" caveat upfront.
+- **Integrated PoW:** Uses the clear, numbered list from V2.
+- **Enhanced PoW Details:** Incorporates V1's useful details about salt, target, multiple challenges, and how nonces/hashes work, but phrased concisely.
+- **Clearer Economics Example:** Directly ties the cost increase to Cap.
+- **Combined Privacy & Security:** Merges these related concepts logically using clear bullet points, incorporating the specifics from both versions (memory storage, hashing, defaults).
+- **Refined "Why PoW?":** Uses strong phrasing ("prohibitively expensive," "virtually invisible," "strikes an effective balance") combining good points from both versions.
+- **Better Flow:** Information progresses logically from effectiveness to privacy/security and the underlying rationale.